jatizon/vote-scraper-backend/README.md

 # voting-bot

-Small Node server that automates voting for ITA (Instituto Tecnológico de Aeronáutica) on the Lovable for Schools site.
+Small Node server that automates voting for ITA (Instituto Tecnológico de Aeronáutica) on the Lovable for Schools challenge.
 It uses Puppeteer with a stealth plugin so the browser automation isn’t obvious, and can rotate through proxies so requests don’t all come from the same IP.

 **Requirements:** Node 18+, Chrome/Chromium (the code expects `/usr/bin/google-chrome-stable`; change `executablePath` in `browser/voting_endpoints.js` if yours is elsewhere).